ETF investing from Belgium

 "De hangmatbelegger", the book on ETF investing for Belgians

 If you want to dive deeper, we recommend you read "De hangmatbelegger".
-Curvo founder Yoran and Tim Nijsmans wrote it.
+Curvo founder Yoran and his co-author Tim Nijsmans wrote it.
 It is the best beginner's guide to ETF investing for Belgians.
 Learn more on the "De hangmatbelegger" website.